-Born in Ohio, to drug-addicted, and insane parents, Crystal Charee is relatively functional.
+Born in Ohio, to drug-addicted and interesting parents, Crystal Charee is mostly sane.
 When she was three, Crystal moved her mother and her brothers to California, and raised them in a small, meth-centric town in the San Fernando Valley.

-She’s not great at taking care of people, so the younger brother was hit by a car almost immediately and the older mother got cancer a few years ago.
+She’s not great at taking care of people, so the younger brother was hit by a car almost immediately and the older mother got cancer a few decades later.
 Both are dead, but Crystal is assured by well-meaning morons that the spirits of her lost loved ones are alive and with her.
 Crystal is NOT considering adopting a puppy.